What is chronic pain?

 - Adhesiolysis: Adhesiolysis is another treatment option that is especially helpful for chronic neck and back pain.
 It involves the use of medications to destroy adhesions, or scar tissue, that may be irritating nerve roots and causing pain.

 - Vertebroplasty and kyphoplasty: Vertebroplasty and kyphoplasty help treat chronic back pain attributed to spinal compression fractures.
 These fractures occur most often in people with osteoporosis (thinning and weakening of bone).
 Both are safe and effective procedures.
-Vertebroplasty requires the injection of special cement into the affected areas of the spine, which restores and strengthens the spinal column.
+Vertebroplasty requires the injection of a special cement into the affected areas of the spine, which restores and strengthens the spinal column.

 - Steroid injections: Steroid injections, cervical and epidural, can also provide long-term relief of pain in some.
 They may be repeated for a total of no greater than three times in a period of 12 months.